Our values

 Our history

-METRO was established 1984 in response to the development of the Greater London Council's Lesbian & Gay Charter, Changing the World.
+METRO was established 1984 in response to the development of the Greater London Council's Lesbian & Gay Charter.
+Originally named The Greenwich Lesbian and Gay Centre, we provided telephone advice and support groups.

-From its inception, METRO has taken a holistic approach to lesbian, gay bisexual and trans health and well-being and continues to acknowledge that our ability to create supportive environments for LGBT people depends not only on our strengths as an organisation, but also on our capacity to build alliances and partnerships that empower all people who confront discrimination because of their sexuality, gender, identity or HIV status.
+From our inception, we have always taken a holistic approach to health and wellbeing.
+Our ability to create supportive environments depends not only on our strengths as an organisation, but also on our capacity to build alliances and partnerships that empower all people who confront discrimination because of their sexuality, gender, identity or HIV status.

-In recent years we have developed a range of services and that support African people and communities affected by HIV consolidated and expanded since our merger with Harbour Trust in December 2010.
+In recent years, we have developed a range of services that support African people and communities affected by HIV, which have been consolidated and expanded since our merger with Harbour Trust in December 2010.